 It is recommended by the park rangers that you check the Weather.gov for the latest weather updates.
 You can get there by clicking here.

 One thing you wont need to worry about on the trail is where to find water.
-In fact, there are a few place you may get your feet wet from the streams coming off snow melt.
-There are a lot of places to to stop and filter water on the trail.
+In fact, there are a few places where you may get your feet wet from the streams coming off snow melt.
+There are a lot of places to stop and filter water on the trail.
 Just make sure you bring your water filter and make sure you get water before you start the climbs over the passes.
 These will be the few places water may be hard to find.
 I always recommend having the ability to carry at least 2 liters of water.

 Tip: Make sure to ask other people on the trail for info on where the nest water crossing/source is.